 Our body is a vessel for emotional expression.
-When we talk, we move with our whole body.
-As we get excited, and more involved and passionate about what we are saying, we get more animated.
-Body Paint taps into this, our natural instinct to express ourselves with full body movement and dance, and combines it with our subconscious desire to create – even more so, our desire to create something beautiful.
+We have a natural instinct to express ourselves through movement and dance.
+Body Paint exploits this and combines it with our subconscious desire to create – even more so, our desire to create something beautiful.

 The installation has been shown in various events, galleries and festivals across the world including the Decode exhibition at the Victoria & Albert Museum, London UK; Holon Museum in Tel Aviv, and Garage Center for Contemporary Culture, Moscow, Russia.

 made with openFrameworks